-“It's alright, Louis,” Kadija had said to him before he left.
-“It'll be alright.”
+“It’s alright, Louis,” Kadija said to him before he left.
+“It’ll be alright.”

-Back in San Francisco, Louis had stopped at a Chinese bakery in the Mission and bought a coconut bun – a soft, sesame-sprinkled roll filled with sugar, butter and coconut.
-He'd stuffed it in his pocket, then parked in the Heights and jogged to the top of the hill.
+Back in San Francisco, Louis stopped at a Chinese bakery in the Mission and bought a coconut bun – a soft, sesame-sprinkled roll filled with sugar, butter and coconut.
+He stuffed it in his pocket, then parked in the Heights and jogged to the top of the hill.